Why Couples Are Turning to Coaching

 What coaching will NOT do is what is attracting many couples who want to get their relationship on a better path.

 Waypoint coaching’s role is not to assign blame, pathologize (treat someone as abnormal or unhealthy).
 We don’t diagnose or treat a couple as though they have some defect or malignancy.
 We don’t choose sides and act as the judge & jury within a couple’s conflict.
 Instead at Waypoint, we work with clients to identify what they want to achieve as a couple.
 We work through a process where couples’ define the overall goals and subsequent action steps.
 Couples’ also institute their own accountability support systems through the process.
 We treat couples’ with the utmost dignity and support clients to map out a plan to achieve the elements within their relationship that enhance wellbeing, love, devotion and foster what Gottman would call the beliefs & behaviors exhibited by master couples who go the distance.
 We educate couples’ on the Four Horsemen of the Apocalypse (the best predictors of divorce or breaking up) as well as the antidote to these destructive mistaken beliefs and habits within the context of organic conversations.
 We support the growth of “couple support” that is, we support the couple to learn how to support one another.
+We do not sugar coat the truth.
+If one partner or both partners are behaving in destructive ways we will point that out.
+At Waypoint we are not “yes” coaches that tell you what you want to hear.
+We will tell you our honest observations based on research and expertise.
+The success of couples’ coaching is truly because each partner has had to address their own failings & misguided understandings of what a healthy relationship looks, feels, and sounds like for both parties involved.
 After all, eventually working ourselves out of a job with our clients is the goal.
 In couples’ coaching, the goal is that the couple becomes the best support to one another.

 How often should a couple see a coach?

-At Waypoint, couples’ decide after the first coaching session and in private with each other how many sessions or which coaching package they want to invest in their relationship.
+At Waypoint, couples’ decide after the preliminary no charge consult and in private with on another which coaching tier they believe would be most helpful for their relationship.
 Coaching is extremely hard work for serious couples.
 As a coach, I know that some couples’ are “coachable” and ready for change while others are not quite ready to embark on this journey.
 This is why I don’t ask clients to decide with me present.
-As a coach we assess if couples’ are in fact “coachable”.
-Coaching is a huge investment and the dividends are for life, therefore, it is essential that those who commit to the process are ready to go to any length in order to get their relationship onto the desired path.
+As a coach we assess if couples’ are in fact “coachable.”
+Coaching is a major investment and the dividends are for life, therefore, it is essential that those who commit to the process are ready to go to any length in order to get their relationship onto the desired path.
 In coaching the couple determines the trajectory and both must be ready to put in the work.
 We know that those who reach out, who are ready to commit to the process, who are willing to invest emotionally, relationally, financially and put in the hard work with commitments to time and energy are those who will see the process through towards lasting change and the best relationship possible.
 Waypoint is a serious coaching business and if you are serious we will take you on as a client.
 Just like an athlete trains for Ironman the work is done in the training.
-The results are when goals are achieved and the ground work has been done.
+The results are when goals are achieved and the groundwork has been done.

-Sessions for couples in serious distress (in crisis) are often immediately seen and typically in session weekly for 3 weeks after the initial emergency meeting.
-As the crisis begins to subside the couple often opts for a 12- week package spread out either bi-weekly or monthly.
+Just one example: Sessions for couples in serious distress (in crisis) are often immediately seen and typically in session weekly (even twice weekly) for 3 weeks after the initial emergency meeting.
+As the crisis begins to subside the couple often opts for a 12- week package spread out either weekly, bi-weekly or monthly.
 Further assessments and monitoring are discussed at which point the couple decides on the services they require, that is, how much more coaching they choose as well as top-ups yearly if necessary.
 The goal of couples’ coaching is to support these client partnerships in reaching their goals.
 Once reached they do not require coaching.
 Reaching goals is imperative in coaching.
-Coaching clients to be self-sustaining is paramount at Waypoint.
+Coaching clients to be self-sustaining is paramount.
 Often many opt to check in about three times a year after the first year in order to ensure that the gains have been solidified.

 As an aside, we do recommend that change occurs with more targeted work for at least 8 sessions so truly the number of sessions you decide on will correlate with the goals you want to achieve.
 It takes some time to eliminate destructive behaviors and replace those behaviors with the antidotes to the Four Horsemen of the Apocalypse.
 These positive new behaviors are taught and fostered.
 They include Communication Start-Up (using I statements etc.), Building a Culture of Appreciation, Taking Responsibility, and Learning and Implementing Physiological Self Soothing.